PauseAI/pauseai-website/src/posts/faq.md

 You can mail us at [joep@pauseai.info](mailto:joep@pauseai.info).

+### Aren't you just scared of changes and new technology?

+You might be surprised that most people in PauseAI consider themselves techno-optimists.
+Many of them are involved in AI development, are gadget lovers, and have mostly been very excited about the future.
+Particularly many of them have been excited about the potential of AI to help humanity.
+That's why for many of them the sad realization that AI might be an existential risk was a very [difficult one to internalize](/psychology-of-x-risk).

 ### Do you want to ban all AI?

 No, only the development of the largest general-purpose AI systems, often called "Frontier models".
-We're calling for a ban on AI systems more powerful than GPT-4.
-All currently existing AI would be legal under our proposal, and most future AI models will remain legal, too.
+Almost all currently existing AI would be legal under [our proposal](/proposal), and most future AI models will remain legal, too.
+We're calling for a ban on AI systems more powerful than GPT-4, until we know how to build provably safe AI and we have them under democratic control.

 ### Do you believe GPT-4 is going to kill us?